weaviate/weaviate-io/developers/weaviate/api/graphql/additional-operators.md

 Added in `v1.13.0`.
 :::

-You can sort results by any primitive property, such as `text`, `string`, `number`, or `int`.
-When query results, for example, `near<Media>` vector search results, have a natural order, sort operators override that order.
+You can sort results by any primitive property, such as `text`, `number`, or `int`.
+When query results, for example, `near<Media>` vector search results, have a natural order, sort functions override that order.

 ### Sorting considerations